nriddiford/Investigating-structural-variation-in-cancer-genomes/SVDetect.md

 Redundant links are filtered out and the precise coordinates of the remaining unique links are determined.
 After a appropriate sorting procedure, the program proceeds to the union of close overlapped links.

-Generation and filtering of links from the sample data
+Generation and filtering of links from the sample data:

 ```SVDetect linking filtering -conf sample.sv.conf```
 ```SVDetect linking filtering -conf reference.sv.conf```